MorgesHAB/ERT2020GS/README.md

 };
 ```
 Then choose the data you want to transmit for example nbr & x
 So you just need to implement the write & parse function by adding
+Warning: the order is important.
 ```cpp
 void MyData::write(Packet &packet) {
     packet.write(nbr);  // Use low level function to write bit to bit the RFpacket